 Originally it was egg that provided the thickening agent that made a pudding into a type of custard, but the invention of a stable powder-form of egg-free custard mix really helped to bring the dessert pudding into the modern day.
 Chocolate pudding is of the type known as a creamy pudding, and is typically made of a combination of sugar, milk, and a thickening agent of one of broad range of things.
 Sometimes a gelatin was used, tapioca and cornstarch are popular, or even rice puddings.

 The majority of puddings are served cold, though a few are prepared warm.
 Rice puddings are particularly popular as a warm served treat, and chocolate puddings are one of the few that can get away with being served warm or cold.
-Chocolate Pudding Day celebrates this diverse and delicious treat!
+National Chocolate Pudding Day celebrates this diverse and delicious treat!

-How to Celebrate Chocolate Pudding Day
+How to celebrate National Chocolate Pudding Day

 Well to start off with get yourself a great big bowl of delicious chocolate pudding and go to town.
 If you’re feeling particularly adventurous you can even try making your own, which opens up a broad range of possibilities.
 A milk chocolate may be a classic type of pudding, but you can also mix it up with a dark chocolate, a white chocolate, even a mint chocolate!
 Then you can top it with a swirl of caramel or even sprinkle it with rainbow sprinkles.
-Chocolate Pudding Day celebrates this amazing treat and offers you the opportunity to eat your fill, top it with whipped cream!
+National Chocolate Pudding Day celebrates this amazing treat and offers you the opportunity to eat your fill, top it with whipped cream!